Skip to main content

 The following are the explanations for these configuration options:

-• secret_key: the client secret key retrieve from the web portal console.
-(CLIENT ONLY)
+• secret_key: The client secret key retrieve from the web portal console.
+(GAME CLIENT ONLY)

-• chat_msg_cache_max_bytes: maximum size of the local cache for chat messages. (in bytes).
-(CLIENT ONLY)
+• chat_msg_cache_max_bytes: The maximum size of the local cache for chat messages. (in bytes).
+(GAME CLIENT ONLY)

-• title_region_config_data_cache_max_bytes: maximum size of the local cache for title region config data. (in bytes).
-(CLIENT ONLY)
+• title_region_config_data_cache_max_bytes: The maximum size of the local cache for title region config data. (in bytes).
+(GAME CLIENT ONLY)

-• group_event_msg_filter: configure the event message types supported by the group, empty (default) means all types are supported.
+• group_event_msg_filter: Configure the event message types supported by the group, empty (default) means all types are supported.
 Click Event Message Filtering for detail.
-(CLIENT ONLY)
+(GAME CLIENT ONLY)

 1. Set up from Editor Setting